fullstackreact/react-native-oauth/README.md

 * Isolates the OAuth experience to a few simple methods.
 * Atomatically stores the tokens for later retrieval
-* Works with many providers and relatively simple to add a provider
+* Works with many providers and relatively simple to add a new provider

 ## Installation